 350g baking potatoes (roughly 3 big ones), peeled and roughly chopped

 Knob of butter 1 ½ litres vegetable stock, I use Knorr

 150g plain yogurt

-5. Take off the heat and blend with either a hand blender or standing blender.
+3. Take off the heat and blend with either a hand blender or a food processor.
 Once blended add the yogurt and blend again until smooth.
-Season to taste (I use a lot of black pepper in my recipe.)
+Season to taste.
 Ladle into bowls and serve topped with a handful of grated cheese, a sprinkling of chopped chives, a swirl of extra virgin olive oil and a good crack of black pepper.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.